Sameer-Programmer/Java/Collections.md

 * 3.Queue -----interface
 * Link of Collections in tree Diagram
 * https://gitmind.com/app/docs/mr2udasa
-* Sheet Regarding the COllection -- https://docs.google.com/spreadsheets/d/1ro2eFXgbJA4cgTgxumR_ODtw6jYMrjGgk0cQH7DlcJQ/edit#gid=0
+* Sheet Regarding the Collection -- https://docs.google.com/spreadsheets/d/1ro2eFXgbJA4cgTgxumR_ODtw6jYMrjGgk0cQH7DlcJQ/edit#gid=0

 # List
 1. List is a Collection, where we store the group of elements we go for List---